How to Detect & Report Fake Listings

 Spam (fake) business listings on Google are an ongoing problem – always have been and always will be.

 The Google Maps system ebbs and flows with how badly the fraudulent listings fill the map.
 So if you’re wanting to join the army to help fight spam, we have a guide which will give you the resources and guidance to report fake listings on your own.

 By reporting fake listings to Google, you’ll be helping your business, your friend’s business, or other customers get accurate information about real businesses in their local area.

-This guide takes a different format to a standard blogpost – we’ve created a Trello board you can view and make a copy for yourself.
+Our guide takes a different format to a standard blogpost – we’ve created a board to view or make a copy for yourself.
 It’s full of hows, where’s and tips for doing the research needed for Google to process your request.